 The drive after Purola is through a beautiful forest of pine trees.
+In some distance, on top of a hill we can see the Jawahar Navodaya Vidyalaya overlooking the valley.
 From near the village of Mori, the river Tons flows beside us till about Netwar.
-The drop in temperature can be felt from here.
-We officialy enter Govind Pashu Vihar Wildlife Sanctuary after we cross a check post at Netwar.
+The fall in temperature can be felt from here.
+We officially enter Govind Pashu Vihar Wildlife Sanctuary after we cross a check post at Netwar.
 It can be considered the southern gateway to the sanctuary as most of the treks across the region are accessed from here onwards.
-Close to here the rivers of Rupin and Supin merge to form Tons, which is the largest tributary of Yamuna and in fact larger than Yamuna itself, in terms of volume of flow.
-The peak of Kedarkantha can be seen from various points along the way here.
+The northern border of the sanctuary merges into Himachal Pradesh.
+Close to here, the rivers of Rupin and Supin merge to form Tons, which is the largest tributary of Yamuna and in fact larger than Yamuna itself, in terms of volume of flow.
+The peak of Kedarkantha can be seen from various points along the way from here.

 We reach Sankri by early evening.
 It is a small village with a central market lined with a few shops.
 The village has numerous apple orchards which are harvested starting from late summer.
 The market area is new compared to the old village area, a part of which is known as 'Saud'.
 The village also produces peach, apricots and potatoes.
 One can see the Swargarohini peak from here on a clear day.
 We rest at night in a guest house or in camps.